Ebrahim Patel recommends criminal case in Lottery debacle

 Ebrahim Patel, the recently-appointed Minister of Trade and Industry, has asked the National Lotteries Commission to pursue a “criminal case” in connection with a controversial R27.5-million Lottery grant awarded to construct a drug rehabilitation centre near Pretoria.

-The money was paid to Denzhe Primary Healthcare, a hijacked NPO controlled by controversial Pretoria lawyer Leslie Ramulifho.
+The money was paid to Denzhe Primary Healthcare, a hijacked NPO controlled by controversial Pretoria lawyer Lesley Ramulifho.
 Patel has asked the NLC to recover the money.

 Over R20 million of the Lottery’s grant for this “proactively funded” project is unaccounted for and the rehab centre is the subject of ongoing litigation.
 The centre is shoddily built and is still incomplete almost three years later.

 Leaked bank statements show several strange payments from the NPO’s account, including over R535,240 paid towards two Ocean Basket franchises purchased by Ramulifho.
 He has since claimed that the money was a “loan” – a clear transgression of the terms of Lottery funding – and has been repaid.

 Significantly, Patel has also asked the NLC to provide the Department of Trade and Industry (DTI) with a list of all approved proactive funding projects for 2016, 2017 and 2018.
 In terms of a 2015 amendment to the Lotteries Act the DTI Minister, the NLC or its board can identify a need and decide to fund it before receiving a grant application.